marina01p/Video_game_design_course_-2/README.md

 # Project Name
-PM Laboratory work no#2: Building a platformer
+PM Laboratory work no#3: Sandbox using Unity

 ## Description
 This project serves as the foundational work for Laboratory No. 2 in the Video Game Design Course.